 FELA is the strongest safety incentive in one of the nation’s most dangerous industries.

-It is not just rail employees whose lives are at stake.
+- It is not just rail employees whose lives are at stake.
 So is the public at large.
-Freight railroads often carry large quantities of hazardous substances — and they are a potential target for terrorists.
+Freight railroads often carry large quantities of hazardous substances.
 Now is not the time to accept any weakening of rail safety, which would be the inevitable consequence of weakening FELA.